Why the route between Quebec and Montreal from Montreal is worth it

 Canada

 The Chapelle des Cuthert is open for events.
+Please check the current opening hours in advance.

 The moulin seigneurial de Pointe-du-Lac

-The Pointe-du-Lac mill dates back to 1765.
-Your grinder works to this day.
-In summer you can watch the miller grinding flour.
 If you have the time and inclination, you can even learn how to bake bread.
-Then you can take your home-baked bread with you for a picnic on the banks of the Sankt Lorenz or at the rest area in front of the mill.
-There are also hiking trails in the area that invite you to take a walk.
+Then you can take your homemade bread with you for a picnic on the banks of the St. Lawrence River or at the rest area in front of the mill.
+There are also hiking trails in the area that invite you to take a stroll.

 Stately mill of Pointe-du-Lac